Christina Weng, MD

 Instructor in Dermatology at Harvard Medical School, she specializes in melanoma and

 pigmentary disorders.
-She is the Senior Medical Director of Kira Pharmaceuticals, a
+She is the Head of Business Development & Strategy and Senior Medical Director at Kira Pharmaceuticals, a

 Boston-based global biotech company developing innovative complement therapeutics.